slobo10/React-Native-Mario-Bros/README.md

 # React-Native-Mario-Bros

-## A game just like Nintendo's Mario Brothers butmore "reactive"!
+## A game just like Nintendo's Mario Brothers but more "reactive"!

 The game isn't functional yet, so check in later.

 ## Installation

-You need node.js to be installed to rin this app.
+You need node.js to be installed on your computer to run this app.
 Once you cloned the repository, Use the command line to navigate to the repository location.
 Then run

 ```bash
 npm install
 ```